neondatabase/keycloak-example/README.md

 CREATE USER keycloak_admin WITH PASSWORD 'r3plac3_th1s';
 GRANT ALL ON SCHEMA public TO keycloak_admin;
 ```
+1. Return to the **Connection Details** screen in your Neon project and take
+note of your database's hostname, since you'll need it soon.

 ### Run Keycloak in Dev Mode